NOTICE:

 William Gilbert

-Another great scientist who studied the Earth's magnetism, William Gilbert was, an English doctor of Queen Elizabeth I. Written in 1600 and published a comprehensive monograph, whose long name begins with "De magnete".
-Although he had a quite small number of measurements the direction of the Earth's field, made the absolutely correct conclusion: the Earth's magnetic field is analogous to its spatial arrangement of the ball field, magnetite, and therefore: Earth itself is a big magnet.
+Another great scientist who studied the Earth's magnetism was William Gilbert, an English physician to Queen Elizabeth I. Wrote in 1600 and published a comprehensive monograph whose long name begins with "De magnete".
+Although he had a rather small number of measurements of the direction of the Earth's field, made the absolutely correct conclusion: the Earth's magnetic field is analogous to its spatial arrangement of the ball field, magnetite, and therefore: The Earth itself is a great magnet.

 Edmond Halley